anuragreddygv323/WhatTheBike/README.md

 Required Python packages are Pandas and statsmodels.

+To install:

-To install: download the raw data from the [Data Challenge].
+1. Download the zipped data folder from the [Data Challenge].
+2. Unzip the folder.
+3. Call "data_processing.py" from the same directory as the unzipped data.
+This will create the "hourly" dataframe used in "modeling.py"

+### Usage
+1. In "modeling.py", load the dataframe (from pickle) into your script.
+2. Fit the univariate models with ```py fit_univariate_models```

 [Data Challenge]:http://www.bayareabikeshare.com/datachallenge